jupadhya1/Shuffling-Model-Simulation/README.md

 Drop cards in sequence, where the next card comes from one of the two decks with probability proportional to the size of the deck at that time.
 Suppose at a step there are L cards in the left deck and R cards in the right deck.
 A card is dropped from left with probability L/L+R, and from right otherwise.

+One iteration of the riffle shuffle is defined as:

+Split the deck into two piles
+Merge the two piles by taking one card from the top of either pile in proportion to the number of cards remaining in the pile.
+To start with the probability for both piles will be 26/52 (50-50), then 25/51-26/51 etc etc as the riffle progresses.
+The merged deck is now the new "shuffled" deck

+One iteration of the overhand shuffle is defined as:

+Take a group of consecutive cards from the top of the deck.
+For our purposes up to 20% of the deck seems like a good amount.
+Place that group on top of a second pile
+Repeat these steps until there are no cards remaining in the original deck The second pile is now the new "shuffled" deck

 ## Second Approach
 python GSR_Algo_Second_Approach.py